 A distressed brain

-The distressed brain: Stress is of two types, a good stress, and a bad stress.
-We will learn about the negative type of stress which is also known as the distress and its effect on the brain and its function.
+The distressed brain: Stress is of two types: good stress and bad stress.
+We will learn about the negative type of stress, which is also known as distress, and its effect on the brain and its function.
 Distress is harmful to the body and the mental health of a person.
 Stress is acceptable but distress and threat are not acceptable.
-Hippocampus is the main part of the brain that gets affected by the distress, which is very crucial for the cortisol.
-Through distress, the cortisol gets weaker and it has a bad effect on the locale memory of brain and the immune system of the body.
-An indexing system and the perceptual mapping also get affected due to a distresses mind.
+The hippocampus is the main part of the brain that gets affected by distress, which is very crucial for cortisol.
+Through distress, the cortisol gets weaker, and it has a bad effect on the local memory of the brain and the immune system of the body.
+An indexing system and perceptual mapping also get affected due to a distressed mind.
 So through a distressed mind, not only the cognitive abilities of the learner get affected but the immune system of the body to fight against the diseases also suffers.
-There are three levels of the stress in which distress is the highest most level.
+There are three levels of stress, of which distress is the highest level.

 The highest level of stress or distress may also be represented as the trauma.
-The lowest level of stress is acceptable as there is no exceptional hormonal secretion or the negative effect on the memory.
-Moderate level of stress is a bit harmful to the mind as it affects the brain and memory negatively.
-Trauma or the distress is extremely harmful to the hippocampal functions.
-And it regulates the excessive secretion of the amygdala.
-Through distress and trauma, the neuronal death occurs in the hippocampus.
+The lowest level of stress is acceptable as there is no exceptional hormonal secretion or negative effect on the memory.
+A moderate level of stress is a bit harmful to the mind as it affects the brain and memory negatively.
+Trauma or distress is extremely harmful to the hippocampal functions.
+It regulates the excessive secretion of the amygdala.
+Through distress and trauma, neuronal death occurs in the hippocampus.

-Causes of the distress may include problems like if we are in a situation and we don’t know how to solve it, or we don’t have means to solve the problem, or in a situation where we don’t want to solve the problem, if the risk is higher related to the solution of the problem, when the control over the surroundings is low, or when we have repeated experience of intense and stressful situations.
+Causes of the distress may include problems like if we are in a situation and we don’t know how to solve it, or we don’t have the means to solve the problem, or in a situation where we don’t want to solve the problem, if the risk is higher related to the solution of the problem, when the control over the surroundings is low, or when we have repeated experience of intense and stressful situations.
 The effect of moderate stress is good for learning.
-For example, it may provide the students a motivation to compete with each other and get good grades or to win the race by exerting extra efforts.
-But the distressed mind may cause the students or the learners to underperform.
-The stress levels should not be higher or lower as both results in the underperformance of the learner.
-The stress level should be moderated as it provides the brain a control over the decisions and cognitive abilities to perform well in difficult situations without having distressed.
+For example, it may provide the students a motivation to compete with each other and get good grades or to win the race by exerting extra effort.
+However, the distressed mind may cause the students or the learners to underperform.
+The stress levels should not be higher or lower as both result in the underperformance of the learner.
+The stress level should be moderated as it provides the brain control over the decisions and cognitive abilities to perform well in difficult situations without distress.

-According to the research, there are many social forces or stressors that cause the stressed environment for the students or the adults.
-These forces cannot be avoided as these forces are the part of the everyday life of them. it may include noise, selfish bosses, unpleased colleagues, insensitive family members, broken machines, screaming children, financial problems, and many other environmental stressors that cause a distressed mind and have a negative impact on the performance of the learners.
-For a student, social and environmental stressors like fear of the unknown, fear of being bullied, fear of getting low grades, flop project or assignment, insensitive teacher, financial problem, broken promises, etc. may pressurize the brain and affect the performance of the children.
+According to the research, there are many social forces or stressors that cause a stressful environment for students or adults.
+These forces cannot be avoided as these forces are part of the everyday life of them.
+It may include noise, selfish bosses, unpleased colleagues, insensitive family members, broken machines, screaming children, financial problems, and many other environmental stressors that cause a distressed mind and have a negative impact on the performance of the learners.
+For a student, social and environmental stressors like fear of the unknown, fear of being bullied, fear of getting low grades, flop projects or assignments, insensitive teachers, financial problems, broken promises, etc., may pressure the brain and affect the performance of the children.
 On these social and environmental factors, the control of the students is very low but it can be avoided by having a strong support system.
-The research data shows that the students that have a strong support system from the high achieving fellow students, mentors, and the helping teachers are able to perform really well that the students that have a weak support system or they are just having parental involvement rather than social support.
+The research data shows that the students who have a strong support system from high achieving fellow students, mentors, and helping teachers are able to perform really well than the students who have a weak support system or just have parental involvement rather than social support.

 Part 3